psychedilili/cldwalker.github.com/contributing.md

   * After changes, make sure tests pass on all supported ruby versions.
 See the rvm key of travis.yml.
 * For clojure projects:
   * Run tests with `lein test`

+### Windows and Internationalization

+I am open contributions that add support for Windows or internationalization.
+However, I don't need either and thus will not actively support them other than to take contributions.